 7 best places to visit in the AZORES

+Thinking about visiting the Azores and want to know the best places to visit in the AZORES?
 The Azores is a volcanic archipelago in the mid-Atlantic.
 It is one of the two autonomous regions of Portugal (along with Madeira).

 Known for its exceptional natural beauty, the Azores are a great destination for outdoor lovers and hikers.

-Plenty of different hiking routes, great natural beauty, and volcanic activity — these are the things the archipelago is famous for.
+Plenty of different hiking routes, great natural beauty, and volcanic activity — are the things the archipelago is famous for.